Introduction / History

 Being one of the major language groups, the Awadhi do have the Bible and the Jesus film available in their own language.
 However, few have become Christian.
 The believers need discipleship materials to encourage and strengthen them in their Christian walk.
 Intercession and missions efforts are still necessities for reaching the Awadhi with the Gospel.

-* Ask the Holy Spirit to give creative ideas for evangelism to the missions agencies focusing on the Awadhi.
+Ask the Holy Spirit to give creative ideas for evangelism to missions agencies focusing on the Awadhi.

-* Ask the Lord to bring forth a triumphant Awadhi Baiswari church for the glory of His name!
+Ask the Lord to bring forth a vigorous Awadhi Baiswari church for the glory of His name!